 The spectra from the as-received surface and the UV exposed surface were similar with no major differences as seen in Figure 1.

-Contact us today for your Depth Profiling of Thin Organic Films needs at +1 800-366-3867 or please complete the form below to have an EAG expert contact you.
+Contact us today for your depth profiling of thin organic film needs.
+Please complete the form below to have an EAG expert contact you.

 To enable certain features and improve your experience with us, this site stores cookies on your computer.
 Please click Continue to provide your authorization and permanently remove this message.